weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 Did you see `certainty`?
 This is the distance from the vector to the data objects.
 You can also calculate the cosine similarity if you like based on the certainty, more about this [here](../more-resources/faq.html#q-how-do-i-get-the-cosine-similarity-from-weaviates-certainty).

-You can also do the​ equivalent but based on the UUID of any object in the same vector space (the same, because we match based on vector length.
-But if you use the same model to vectorize in different classes you can also mix them).​
+You can also do the equivalent but based on the UUID of any object in the same vector space (the same, because we match based on vector length.
+But if you use the same model to vectorize in different classes you can also mix them).

 ```graphql
 {